Tax information, hints and news. Exclusive for overseas property investors and owners.

 The landlord renting out the house on Airbnb is classified as an unprofessional landlord (Loueur Meublé Non-Professionnel LMNP) by the tax authorities.

-This income should be reported on the French tax return as Bénéfices Industriels et Commerciaux (BIC) (2042C).
+This income should be reported on the French property tax return as Bénéfices Industriels et Commerciaux (BIC) (2042C).

 However, there are certain distinctions based on whether you are a resident or a non-resident, as well as the type of business regime your rental property is subject to.